Open Data Hub logo

 4. Optionally, change the metadata.name for the Feature Store instance.

 5. Optionally, edit feastProject, which is the namespace for organizing your Feature Store instance.
-Note that this project is not the Open Data Hub data science project.
+Note that this project is not the Open Data Hub project.

 6. Click Create.